Carbon offsetting is a means of counteracting the unavoidable emissions we create in our everyday lives.

 We plant trees to remove carbon dioxide from the atmosphere.
 Find out more below.

-At Carbon Positive Australia, we generate carbon offsets by planting native vegetation on degraded farmland.
+At Carbon Positive Australia, we capture carbon by planting native vegetation on degraded farmland.
 This is part of a range of nature-based solutions to combat climate change.

-Every carbon offset you purchase helps us plant more trees and shrubs, restoring the natural landscape and biodiversity of our amazing continent.
+Every carbon offset you purchase helps us plant more trees and shrubs that, over time, will restore the natural landscape and biodiversity of our amazing continent.

 Trees remove or ‘sequester’ carbon dioxide from the atmosphere and convert it into organic carbon as they grow – storing it in their trunks, stems, leaves and roots.
 Approximately half the dry weight of a tree’s biomass is carbon.

 The amount of carbon sequestered per hectare depends on tree growth, which depends on the species and planting density.
 In high rainfall zones with good soil, it may take 3-5 trees over 25 years to sequester 1 tonne of CO2e.
 In lower rainfall zones with poorer soil, it could take as many as 15 trees!

 Our planting sites adhere to methodologies developed by the Australian Government’s Emissions Reduction Fund (ERF).
 Several of our projects are also registered with the ERF.
 To measure carbon uptake at relevant planting sites we use the Full Carbon Accounting Model (FullCAM) which was developed by CSIRO and approved by the Australian Department of Environment.